Requests

 type Msg = SignedIn User update : Request Params -> Msg -> Model -> ( Model, Cmd Msg ) update req msg model = case msg of SignedIn user -> ( model , Request.pushRoute Gen.Route.Dashboard req )

-message is fired, this code will redirect the user to the Dashboard
+When the SignedIn message is fired, this code will redirect the user to the Dashboard route.

 Next up: Shared state